matheuslenke/100-days-of-swift/README.md

 **Day 69** Today i needed to do a challenge to complete the Safari extension trying to make it save in userDefaults the scripts that the person created for every website.

 **Day 70** Today i started creating the Fireworks game with SpriteKit again, and how to create movement in different directions.
 It was quite simple, but it was just the first part

+**Day 71** Today i finished doing challenges in the Fireworks game with SpriteKit, making the game stop after some time and the user restart it if he wants